wwnorton/style/guides-website/docs/javascript-style.md

 foo.init();
 ```

+### Object Curly Newline

-### Multiline imports should be indented just like multiline array and object literals.
+Multiline imports should be indented just like multiline array and object literals.

 eslint: [`object-curly-newline`](https://eslint.org/docs/rules/object-curly-newline)
 > Why?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.